windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

 - `onToggle`: Called when the section is toggled.
 You can use this hook to refresh the content of the section when it is shown.
 - `onDestroy`: Called when the section is destroyed.
 You should clean up any resources here, such as removing observers.

 Only `onInit` and `onDestroy` will always be called.
 The other hooks will be called when Zotero thinks it is necessary.
-For example, `onItemChange` will be called when the item changes, but that does not mean the section will be rendered and `onRender` might not be called.
+For example, `onItemChange` will be called when the item changes, but that does not mean the section will be rendered, and `onRender` might not be called.
 Also, calling `onRender` does not guarantee that the `onAsyncRender` will be called.

 ## 4.3 Adding Pane to Preferences Window

-The preferences window is used to configure the settings of Zotero.
-Plugins should add their own panes to the preferences window for users to configure the plugin settings.
+The preferences window allows users to configure settings in Zotero.
+Plugins should add their own panes to this window so users can easily adjust the plugin's options.

-To add a pane to the preferences window, you can use the `Zotero.PreferencePanes.register` method in the `startup` hook.
+To add a pane, use the `Zotero.PreferencePanes.register` method in the `startup` hook.
+When the plugin is unloaded, the pane will be automatically removed.

 The registered pane will be automatically unregistered when the plugin is unloaded.

-For more advanced options, you can refer to the [source code](https://github.com/zotero/zotero/blob/main/chrome/content/zotero/xpcom/preferencePanes.js).
+For advanced customization options, refer to the [source code](https://github.com/zotero/zotero/blob/main/chrome/content/zotero/xpcom/preferencePanes.js).

 ```javascript
 Zotero.PreferencePanes.register({